Thoughts on the Red Line: The Extended Edition

 At some point on my walk it struck me that most of the fears people had for me were about things they knew nothing about.
 People in rural areas thought I was going to get murdered in the inner city.
 People in cities thought some crazy rancher in Montana was going to shoot me for setting foot on his property.
 The people in the Rocky Mountains weren't the ones afraid of grizzly bears and mountain lions; it was the people back east who only knew about the attack stories they heard on TV.
 One guy in Wisconsin told me he wouldn't dare walk across Montana without a gun to shoot all the rattlesnakes.
 But, as I learned from people who live in Montana, rattlesnakes, like most animals, do their best to stay out of the way of humans and only attack if they feel threatened.
 And then I saw the parallel between these people's fears and that story about the Israeli wall.
 It's only when people are isolated from some potential danger that they really begin to fear it in a way that's totally out of proportion.
 When we let our expectations of danger make decisions for us, we end up avoiding the very experiences that have the power to change those expectations.
 In that way, our fear of the world is self-sustaining.
 We never give ourselves the chance to learn that our fears are baseless, because we isolate ourselves from the situations that can challenge our fears.

-Now, it doesn't take being on the other side of the country, or on the other side of a wall, from something to isolate yourself from it.
+And it doesn't take being on the other side of the country, or on the other side of a wall, from something to isolate yourself from it.
 Sometimes you really can make yourself blind to what's happening right in front of you.

 When I was in western Pennsylvania I met a guy by the name of Gary.
 We talked for a while, and he asked me what my route through Ohio would be.
 I told him I was going to go through, among other places, the city of Warren, and he stopped me dead in my tracks.
 "You can't walk through Warren, believe me", he said.
 "It's one of the most dangerous places in the entire country.
 I know; I've lived there all my life.
 I mean, you better be carrying a weapon if you're gonna try that."
 I said, "Well, I have some pepper spray.
 I should be all right."
 "No, man.
 Pepper spray ain't gonna work in Warren", he told me.
 And he was really starting to freak me out.
 In the years I've spent exploring New York City, I've walked through all of the supposedly dangerous neighborhoods, and I've never felt unsafe, but the conviction with which this guy spoke was really getting to me.
 Maybe Warren is somehow worse?